Ruth Dudley Edwards: Outward looking UUP presents its vision to US

-Ruth Dudley Edwards: Outward looking Ulster Unionist Party presents its vision to US
+Ruth Dudley Edwards: Outward looking Ulster Unionist Party presents its vision to the United States

 Doug Beattie, leader of the UUP, and Mary Lou McDonald, president of Sinn Fein, were in the United States last week.